ecssiah/libgdx-and-jruby/README.md

     ...

 This is the example of accessing a Java class directly I was referring to before.
-Since Animation takes a libGdx Array it was easier to start with one instead of trying to convert it from a Ruby array.
+Since Animation takes a libgdx Array it was easier to start with one instead of trying to convert it from a Ruby array.
 By easier, I mean I tried for a long time to do it the other way and then gave up and just looked up how to access the class directly.
 It was worth knowing anyway.
 You can also see how Ruby lets you embed a variable into a string.
 This would also work.

     frames.add(@atlas.findRegion("security1/walkLeft" + i.to_s))